MISELLO/sudoku-solver-go/README.md

 - Search for solutions with concurrency/parallelism
 - A goroutine that tells how many solutions have been found so far
 - The ability to abort an execution
+- Use the context package for better timeout and cancelling